gabesumner/electron-motors-sfdx/README.md

 cd electron-motors-sfdx
 ```

-2. Create a scratch org and provide it with an alias (ebikes):
+2. Create a scratch org and provide it with an alias:

   ```
   sfdx force:org:create -s -f config/project-scratch-def.json -a electron